Sukhyi Estuary

 In 1957 the estuary was connected to the sea via 14-m depth navigation canal, therefore the water body de facto transformed to the marine bay.
 Upper site of the estuary is more shallow, up to 1.5 m depth.
 Northern and western parts are separated by artificial dam and transformed to fresh water ponds.
 The Dalnyk River inflows to the estuary.

+History and characteristics

-The modern name, "Dry Estuary", the water body have got in the time when it was isolated from the Black Sea.
+Its modern name, "Dry Estuary", the water body have got in the time when it was isolated from the Black Sea.
 That time the estuary dried regularly, sometime up to 1 km² area.
-The earlier name is Kleinliebenthal Estuary, origine from the Kleinliebenthal, "Small valley of love".
-The name of the water body is given by German colonists.
+The earlier name is Kleinliebenthal Estuary, originates from the Kleinliebenthal, "Small valley of love".
+The name of the water body was given by German colonists.
 The upper part of the estuary is located in two valleys: